PrismarineJS/mineflayer/docs/api.md

 Punch a note block, open a door, etc.

  * `block` - the block to activate
  * `direction` Optional defaults to `new Vec3(0, 1, 0)` (up).
 A vector off the direction the container block should be interacted with.
-Dose nothing when a container entity is targeted.
+Does nothing when a container entity is targeted.
  * `cursorPos` Optional defaults to `new Vec3(0.5, 0.5, 0.5)` (block center).
 The curos position when opening the block instance.
 This is send with the activate block packet.
-Dose nothing when a container entity is targeted.
+Does nothing when a container entity is targeted.

 #### bot.activateEntity(entity)